alfr1903/container-workshop/02-run-app-in-container/README.md

 Before you continue on the tasks make sure that your application is running locally.
-You might not have access to the API keys to connect to openAI so we will exchange the backend with a some simpeler backend.
+You might not have access to the API keys to connect to openAI so we will exchange the backend with a some simpler backend.
 Copy the content of `index.ts` and replace it with the content of your current `index.ts` file located in `react-workshop/backend`.